datopian/playbook/dojo/analysis/README.md

 1. **Capture** *everything* you can into a Needs Document usually in a section called "Inbox".
 This is a brain dump type exercise where you capture as much as possible.
 This can include half-done user stories, emails, technical diagrams, requirements etc.
 2. **Clarify** Process this information into distilled user or job "epics", i.e. high level summaries of needs in the form of [job stories][] (or [user stories][]).
-    * You can start by Inline as much as is relevant from the inbox items into the document.
+    * You can start by inlining as much as is relevant from the inbox items into the document.
     * Organize that, pulling together common items.
     * Start creating User / Job "Epics" in a new section